 Even after you start running your actual test, it’s a good idea to monitor it for the first few minutes to make sure everything is measuring as expected.

 Step 4.
-Focus on metrics that matter.
+Focus on Metrics that Matter to Your Business

 The three most important things to measure are IOPS (input/output operations per second, which is an activity rate), I/O size (the bytes to transfer per IO) and bandwidth (the throughput, or data that’s moved in a given time).